 under which it becomes a Jordan triple system.
 A linear map which preserves the triple product (\ref{eq:product}) will be called a {\it triple homomorphism}.
 Cartan factors are examples of \jcst s, as are \csa s, and Jordan \csa s.
 We shall only make use of Cartan factors of type 1, that is, spaces of the form $B(H,K)$ where $H$ and $K$ are complex Hilbert spaces.

 A special case of a \jcst\ is a {\it ternary algebra}, that is, a subspace of $B(H,K)$ closed under the {\it ternary product} $(a,b,c)\mapsto ab^*c$.
 A {\it ternary homomorphism} is a linear map $\phi$ satisfying $\phi(ab^*c)=\phi(a)\phi(b)^*\phi(c)$.
 These spaces are also called ternary rings of operators and abbreviated TRO.
 TROs have come to play a key role in operator space theory, serving as the algebraic model in the category.
-The algebraic models for the categories of order-unit spaces, operator systems, and Banach spaces, are respectively Jordan $C^*$-algebras, \csa s, and \jbst s.
+(The algebraic models for the categories of order-unit spaces, operator systems, and Banach spaces, are respectively Jordan $C^*$-algebras, \csa s, and \jbst s.)
 For TROs, a ternary isomorphism is the same as a complete isometry.

 Every \jwst\ of rank one is isometric to a Hilbert space and every maximal collinear family of partial isometries corresponds to an orthonormal basis.
 Conversely, every Hilbert space with the abstract triple product $\tp{x}{y}{z}:=(\ip{x}{y}z+\ip{z}{y}x)/2$ can be realized as a \jcst\ of rank one in which every orthonormal basis forms a maximal family of mutually collinear minimal partial isometries.
-Collinear means:
+Collinearity of $v$ and $w$ means: